Common Cremation Questions

 Cremation is the process of using intense heat to reduce a human body to bone fragments.
 This incineration, which happens in a cremation chamber, takes between two and three hours.
 The bone fragments are then processed further to produce what looks like coarse, grayish sand.
 The cremated remains (which most people call ashes) are then put into a temporary or permanent urn of your choice.

-No, never.
-It is not only illegal but also impractical because the cremation chamber is large enough for just one body.
 Rest assured only one individual is cremated at a time, and the whole process is overseen by a certified crematory operator.

 Items such as jewelry or clothing made from certain materials, including metal, glass, and some PVC and rubber cannot be cremated with a body.
 If you would like a personal item to be placed in the container next to your loved one, we can tell you what is permitted.